railsbridge-boston/railsbridge-boston/views/friday.markdown

 If you have any questions, comments, or feedback on tonight's material, don't hesitate to let a staff member know.
 We also have a feedback form that you can use early and often to provide feedback about the workshop.

-### Extra Credit

-Go through the [Ruby in Twenty Minutes tutorial](https://www.ruby-lang.org/en/documentation/quickstart/).
-Please note that for Windows users, you should use the Git shell instead of `fxri`.

-To go through this tutorial you should start your environment in the same way as you did in Step 3 above.